blemi4/p2-baseball/README.md

 ![Wins Histogram2](/images/winshisto2.png)

+The difference is subtle, but you can easily tell that there are far fewer teams with less than 60 wins.

 For each team metric, I wanted to see what variables were most related to winning percentage.

 ![Linear Regression Coefficients](/images/coefficients.png)